 Usage of Electrostatic Air Filters In Air Conditioners

-Many high-end air conditioners nowadays come with an electrostatic filter to clean the air, example, Daikin air conditioners.
+Many high-end air conditioners nowadays come with an electrostatic filter to clean the air, for example, Daikin air conditioners.
 But the problem is that it requires regular maintenance.

 Pleated Air filters are not suitable for AC as they restrict air filtration, whereas electrostatic air filters ensure maximum air filtration.